Rabilkhan786/insurance-claims-copilot/README.md

   field, which is already short.
 - **This is not a licensed insurance product.** Results are estimates from demo records and public documents, and carry no weight with any insurer.

-### Recently fixed

-Table-derived chunks were indexed under the *table's* type (`modern_treatment`, `copayment`, `room_rent`) while the retrieval tools filter on the *clause* topics the chunker uses (`coverage`, `sub_limit`, `copay`).
-Those two vocabularies never met, so entire tables sat in Pinecone — correct, citable, and unreachable by any tool.
-A "Robotic surgeries covered up to Rs X" row could not be found by a robotic-surgery coverage query. `TABLE_TYPE_TOPICS` in `src/ingestion/table_classifier.py` now maps one vocabulary onto the other.

-Separately, the Pinecone upsert retry helper had been deleted in an earlier refactor while its two call sites remained, so indexing raised `NameError` on the first batch.
-It is now a `tenacity` policy.

 ## Project structure